DreamAuthMain/opensource/packages/_template/README.md

-# ISOAuth Title Of Package
+# DreamAuth Title Of Package

 One-liner description of the package.